grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/stupid-framework/README.md

 By giving yourself permission to be stupid, you disable the mental filter that kills ideas before they're fully formed.

 ### It reveals hidden assumptions
-The absurdity forces you to articulate *why* something seems wrong—often exposing unexamined beliefs about how things "should" work.
+The absurdity forces you to articulate *why* something seems wrong, often exposing unexamined beliefs about how things "should" work.

 ### It creates psychological safety
-When everyone's being intentionally stupid together, there's no such thing as a "bad" idea—which paradoxically leads to better ideas.
+When everyone's being intentionally stupid together, there's no such thing as a "bad" idea, which paradoxically leads to better ideas.

 ### It maps the innovation space
 By exploring the extremes (the stupidest possible version), you better understand the viable middle ground where real innovation lives.